mykle1/MMM-Lunartic/README.md

 Then you are offered updated information every minute, such as:

-* The age of the current moon's phase.
-* How much of the moon is illuminated at this moment.
-* The stage of the present moon (waning, waxing, etc..)
 * The distance of the moon from the Earth's core at this moment.
+(Ever changing)
 * This distance of the moon to the sun at this moment.
+(Ever changing)
-* The next full moon, date and time.
+* The date of the next full moon.
 (Very important if you're a werewolf!)
-* The next new moon, date and time.
+* The date of the next new moon.
 (Also very important if you're a werewolf!)
+* The age of the current moon's phase.
+* How much of the moon is illuminated at this moment.
+* The stage of the present moon (waning, waxing, etc..)

 ## Examples